isc30/ryzen-7000-series-proxmox/README.md

 # Configuring the GPU in the Windows VM

 In order to pass the GPU device properly, we need to tell the VM which GPU BIOS to use.
-Luckily for us, we can extract this from the host (proxmox) machine via SSH or download it directly from the repo `vbios_1002_1681.bin`:
+Luckily for us, we can extract this from the host (proxmox) machine via SSH or download it directly from the repo:
 1. (QUICKEST) Download the `vbios_1002_1681.bin` file from the repo and continue to the step 4 OR...
 1. (ALTERNATIVE METHOD) Create a `vbios.c` file in the host (proxmox) with the following contents:
     <details><summary>Expand `vbios.c`</summary>